Scott Bioengineering Building, Suite 202

 Course Placement and Advising for Freshmen

-All entering freshmen are required to take the Mathematics Placement Examination (MPE) prior to registration.
+All entering freshmen are required to take the Mathematics Placement Examination (MPE) prior to registration during their respective summer Ram Orientation session.
 The examination results, together with other information about students, are used by both professional and faculty advisors to counsel students.
 Those with weaknesses in mathematics may be advised to take up to five math courses (MATH 117, MATH 118, MATH 124, MATH 125, MATH 126) before enrolling in calculus (MATH 160).

 Advisors in each department are available to assist students who wish to transfer.
 Should the demand for any engineering major exceed the capacity to maintain a high-quality education, individual departments may find it necessary to enforce more stringent requirements.